UbaidullahAmjad/Virtual-Classroom-App/README.md

 # Introduction:
 The client needs a web-based online classroom platform for their education institute that allows effective coordination between multiple stakeholders.
 The intended system enables videotelephony classrooms for their users for better and more effective learning coordination from the comfort of their homes.

-Based on our remarkable journey in software development client contacted  ‘Cplus Soft Pvt.
-Limited for the development of this online web-based platform.
+Based on my remarkable journey in software development client contacted me for the development of this online web-based platform.

-We accepted this project development proposal and starts working on it considering this project a challenge for us.
-We developed each functionality and make this project a success story for us.
+I accepted this project development proposal and starts working on it considering this project a challenge.
+I developed each functionality and make this project a success story for us.
 # Country:
 UK
 # Industry: